 This week in Husker history

 The week of Dec.
 30-Jan.
-5, looking back in stretches of years divisible by five:
+5, looking back in five-year intervals:

 1917-18: Football letters are issued to 19 team members, three of whom – Ed Shaw, Farley Young and William Day – are getting set to enter the military.

 1932-33: Former Husker star John Choppy Rhodes resigns after three seasons as head coach at Wyoming.

 «1937-38: Elmer Dohrmann reels in seven pass receptions as the East and West all-star teams battle to a 0-0 tie in San Francisco.
 The performance has pro teams vying for his services.